M17-Project/Micro17/icom_ICF3_4_5_6XXX/general_info.md

 # General information on ICOM IC-FXX6X radios
-Almost every variation of the IC-FXX6X should be compatible.
+Almost every variation of the IC-FXX6X should be compatible with Micro17.

 ## Model numbering
 The model number will help you in identifying which version you have.